ronen-agranat/ronen-agranat-blog/_posts/2019-10-06-balancing-leadership-individual-contribution.markdown

 In the context of my *first* team, I learned that I am representing no longer just myself, but my entire team, as an extension of myself.
 Within the team, I learned that I am no longer representing a single contributor, but the extension of the entire leadership function into the team.
 Once this re-framing of my role was clear my mind, I realised that my responsibility was now to align my team's capabilities with the goals of the organisation as a whole, to meet the company's most important objectives.
 My team was there to help us all achieve the vision set out by the company.
 It was *implicit* that I would utilise the full capabilities my available resources. *Of course* I should use whatever resources are available, as effectively as possible, to achieve company goals.
 This was not *in addition* to my work; this now *was* my work.

+## Conclusion

-Earlier, when I was unable to bring my resources to bear for the department's most important and urgent priorities, my manager rightly started to dig in further.
-Why?
-From their point of view, I have been assigned significant resources in order to deliver what needs to be done.
+Earlier, when my manager raised the topic of delegation with me, he was trying to teach me something.
+From his point of view, he assigned me significant resources in order for me to do what needs to get done.
 My manager would not tell me how to use these resources.
 And neither will yours.
-It is literally our jobs as managers to do this ourselves.
-It would be impossible to be anything but a novice manager without mastering these skills.
+It is literally our jobs as managers to best use our available resources.
+That's why delegation is a critical skill.
 My manager was trying to help me see this, so that I could learn and grow.

-I hope through relating my story, I have helped you to see this, too.
+I hope that I have helped you to see this, too.

 ### Take-aways

 * Time management is a common challenge when stepping up into leadership.
 * Protecting the team from work can be an example of *ruinous empathy*.
 * Fear of delegation is common.
-* The team members need to be empowered to be autonomous and hold each other accountable.
+* The team members need to be empowered to be *autonomous* and hold each other accountable.
 * High expectations lead to high performance (under the right conditions).
 * Succeeding or failing on projects that matter is key to growth.
 * Managers have a *first* team of peers and counterparts.